 The creation of a scope statement should be your top priority before starting any project.
 Here we offer you crucial tools to avoid scope creep, improper planning, unclear requirements, and other well-known causes of project failure.
-Creating a scope statement can be seen as a difficult task, as there isn’t a prescribed way to create it.
+Creating a scope statement can be seen as a difficult task, as there isn’t a prescribed way to create it, but it’s a key project management phase that sets you up for success.

 You can recognize a compelling scope statement by the presence of these four indicators below: